3rpse-ai/Travel-App/README.md

 I use the server.js for all 3rd party API calls.
 Why?
 Because I would like to avoid to expose my api keys in URLs sent via the Client.

 ## Extras
-I have implemented to of the extras: Deleting and Adding Addtional Trips.
+I have implemented two of the extras: Deleting and Adding Addtional Trips.
 Also I have added an autosuggest box.